thornxyz/notes-ai/README.md

 ## 🧠 How Summarization Works

-Each note can be sent to the DeepSeek API using the "Summarize" button, which uses powerful AI to generate a short and meaningful summary of your content.
+Each note can be sent to the Gemini API using the "Summarize" button, which uses powerful AI to generate a short and meaningful summary of your content.

 This allows you to quickly review and understand long-form notes with ease.